Gold River Productions, Inc. ( - GuruFocus.com

-DALLAS, TX / ACCESSWIRE / February 14, 2023 / Gold River Productions, Inc. (OTC PINK:GRPS) ("GRPS") (http://www.transamaqua.com) (D/B/A Trans American Aquaculture) announced today that Malcolm McNeill has been named to the company's board of directors effective immediately.
+DALLAS, TX / ACCESSWIRE / February 16, 2023 / Gold River Productions, Inc. (OTC PINK:GRPS) ("GRPS") (http://www.transamaqua.com) (D/B/A Trans American Aquaculture) issued a shareholder update presentation which outlines operational status and go-forward plans, financial projections, and significant corporate events.

-Mr. McNeill is a current member of the Global Energy Mentors (GEM).
-The GEM provides technical & commercial guidance to early-stage startups seeking venture capital in the energy industry.
-Mr. McNeill was the consulting CFO of Falcon Seaboard until late 2021.
-Prior to that, Mr. McNeill served as CFO Consultant at Nearshore Natural Gas where he managed negotiations for power agreements with a state-owned utility, finalized a sovereign guarantee, an equipment leasing agreement for generators and secured a tax exoneration agreement with the Republic of Chad.
-Mr. McNeill was a Consulting CFO and Advisor at the Houston Technology Center and served as consulting CFO/controller with two contract CFO firms offering full-service financial advisory and project support services to multiple oilfield service companies and an after-market fuel aggregator.

-Mr. McNeill was also the CFO at Terrabon, a start-up technology company commercializing biofuel and water treatment technologies.

 About Trans American Aquaculture